MarcLan/landingZoneTerraformModule/cfw/README.md

     Enter a value:
   ```

-- If the `Access Key` and `Secret Key` is correct, the actions will be displayed
+- If the `Access Key` and `Secret Key` are correct, the actions will be displayed

   ```shell
   Terraform will perform the following actions: